Separate password. Your own Google Drive — no new subscription. Core features free, forever.

 How It Works

-Everything is encrypted on your device with a password you set — separate from your phone's lock.
-Then uploaded to your own Google Drive.
+Tuck encrypts everything with a password only you know — completely separate from your phone's lock.
+Encrypted files go to your own Google Drive.
+Neither Tuck nor Google can read them.

-Once they're safe in the vault, remove the originals from your camera roll.
-No trace left for wandering eyes to find.
+Once safe in the vault, remove the originals.
+They're gone from your camera roll — no trace for wandering eyes.

 Security